aspnetzero/documents/blog-posts/en/asp-net-core-configuration.md

 [ASP.NET Boilerplate (ABP)](https://aspnetboilerplate.com/) is a powerful and comprehensive application framework that goes beyond the basics of ASP.NET Core, offering a variety of features to streamline application development.
 When it comes to configuration, ABP provides several additional capabilities:

 ### Setting Management:
 ABP includes a robust setting management system that allows developers to configure and manage application settings dynamically.
 Settings can be organized into hierarchical structures, and changes can be applied at runtime without requiring a restart.
+See its [documentation](https://aspnetboilerplate.com/Pages/Documents/Setting-Management) for more information.

-### Multi-Tenancy Configuration:
+#### Multi-Tenancy Configuration:
 ABP is designed to support multi-tenancy out of the box.
 This means you can configure settings at the tenant level, ensuring that each tenant in a multi-tenant application can have its own specific configuration.

 ### Dynamic Scripting Configuration:
 ABP supports dynamic scripting for configuration, allowing developers to write dynamic expressions or scripts to determine configuration values.
 This provides a flexible way to set up complex configurations based on various conditions.

 ### Feature Management:
 Feature management in ABP enables developers to configure and control features of the application dynamically.
-This is particularly useful for enabling or disabling certain features for different tenants or user roles.
+This is particularly useful for enabling or disabling certain features for different tenants.

 ### Integrated User Interface for Configuration:
-ABP includes a built-in user interface (UI) for managing settings.
+ASP.NET Zero includes a built-in user interface (UI) for managing settings.
 This UI allows administrators to view, edit, and manage configuration settings easily, providing a user-friendly way to handle application configuration.

 ### Configuration Providers:
 ABP supports various configuration providers, including database-based providers.
-This means you can store configuration settings in a database and dynamically change them through the UI or programmatically.
+This means you can store settings in a database and dynamically change them through the UI or programmatically.

 ### Security and Permissions:
 Configuration changes in ABP can be controlled by the built-in permission system.
 Administrators can be granted specific permissions to manage configurations, ensuring security and control over sensitive settings.

 ### Integration with Other ABP Modules:
-ABP is modular, and its configuration system integrates seamlessly with other ABP modules.
-For example, it can work seamlessly with ABP Identity for user and role management or ABP Audit Logging for tracking configuration changes.
+ABP is modular, and its setting system integrates seamlessly with other ABP modules.
+For example, each module can define its own settings and main application can use all these defined settings at runtime.

 ### Predefined Configurations:
 ABP provides predefined configurations for common scenarios, reducing the need for manual setup.
 This includes configurations for database connection strings, caching, and other essential aspects of application development.